jenkinsci/test-results-aggregator-plugin/docs/README_GrafanaSamples.md

 # Test Results Aggregator and Grafana Integration

-A sample of Grafana Dashboard for Test Results Aggregator is ["Test Results Aggregator.json"](grafana/Test Results Aggregator.json)
+A sample of Grafana Dashboard for Test Results Aggregator is  [Test Results Aggregator.json](grafana/Test%20Results%20Aggregator.json)

 You can import it into your Grafana installation.
 Requires a InfluxDB data source already configured.